Plays with MONSTAGRAM

 The design of the stop-motion puppets is reminiscent of certain ‘70s children’s shows, and the look feels old, dusty, even ugly — and that’s the beauty of it!
 LAIKA is a fantastic animated feature from the Czech Republic filled with funny characters and moments, and it’s both a wonder and a shame that it has flown under the radar for so long.
 Along with the humor, it is also filled with clever socio-political commentary, the strongest being that the only real threat to a society, whether on planet Earth or in another galaxy, is humankind.
 Banananananana!
 (ANNICK MAHNERT)

-With Director Aurel Klimt in Attendance.
+With Director Aurel Klimt in Attendance for 2nd half.